25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

-The `AcmeERP.usp_CalculateFifoCost` stored procedure calculates the cost of goods sold (COGS) for a given product using the First-In, First-Out (FIFO) inventory costing method.
-It accepts the product ID (`@@ProductID`) and the quantity requested (`@@QuantityRequested`) as input.
-The procedure leverages a Common Table Expression (CTE) named `CTE_FIFO`, presumably containing inventory transaction data, to determine the cost of the requested quantity based on the FIFO principle:  the oldest inventory items are assumed to be sold first.
-The procedure implicitly returns the calculated FIFO cost, though the exact return mechanism (e.g., output parameter, return value, modification of a table) is not specified in the provided code snippet.
+The AcmeERP.usp_CalculateFifoCost stored procedure determines the cost of goods sold for a given product using the First-In, First-Out (FIFO) inventory costing method.
+It takes the product ID (`@@ProductID`) and the quantity requested (`@@QuantityRequested`) as input, then calculates the total cost by referencing inventory movements in the `AcmeERP.StockMovements` table and utilizing a common table expression (`CTE_FIFO`) to process inventory based on FIFO principles.
+The procedure implicitly returns the total cost associated with fulfilling the order, critical for accurate financial reporting and inventory management.

 ---